8utl3r/deskthing/hammerspoon/docs/README.md

 - See `hammerflow.toml` for configured shortcuts
 - Examples: `F18+t` = WezTerm, `F18+c` = Cursor, `F18+h c` = Open Hammerspoon config in VS Code

+**Note**: When using the leader key, you may see "hotkey: Disabled/Re-enabled previous hotkey ESCAPE" messages in the console.
+This is normal behavior - RecursiveBinder temporarily disables hotkeys to capture the leader key sequence.
+These messages come from the C-level hotkey extension and cannot be suppressed from Lua.
+To reduce console clutter, minimize the console window or ignore these informational messages.

 ## Architecture

 ### Directory Structure